Building Choreonoid-related Packages¶

-Create a Catkin workspace¶
+Creating a Catkin Workspace¶

 Create a Catkin workspace for Choreonoid.

-First, create an empty workspace.
+First, create an empty workspace:

 mkdir catkin_ws